 The water bowl should be no deeper than the height of your lizard’s back.
 Use tap, spring, or filtered water for your ackie.
 Avoid distilled and softened water, as these aren’t very good for reptiles to drink.

 Change out the water whenever it gets soiled.
-Once a week, give the water bowl a scrub with a veterinary disinfectant like F10SC, Rescue, or chlorhexidine to get rid of potential pathogens.
+Once a week, give the water bowl a scrub with a veterinary disinfectant like F10SC or Rescue to get rid of pathogens.
 Make sure to pay attention to usage instructions!

 - Introduction to Ackie Monitors